mdcooper-mc/mdcooper-mc.github.io/content/about/murex.md

 description = "Strategic delivery across Murex platforms"
 +++

-I’ve led Murex engineering across Société Générale, Rabobank, Daiwa, LSEG, and the London Stock Exchange — modernising trade feeds, upgrading environments, and embedding secure authentication and reporting into high‑volume trading infrastructure.
+I’ve led **Murex Trading engineering** across Société Générale, Rabobank, Daiwa, LSEG, and the London Stock Exchange — modernising trade feeds, upgrading environments, and embedding secure authentication and reporting into high‑volume trading infrastructure.
 My work spans FX/MM, derivatives, and fixed income workflows, with deep integration across pre‑trade, post‑trade, and risk domains.
 Whether orchestrating FIX, SWIFT, and FpML flows into MxMLExchange or refactoring Datamart pipelines, I treat Murex as a strategic substrate for runtime clarity, compliance, and operational control.

 These platforms support real‑time processing with embedded controls for reconciliation, VaR, and regulatory reporting.
 I’ve delivered upgrades from Murex 2.x to 3.x and .29 to .49, compressing full environment refresh from eight days to around fifteen minutes through Git‑based CI/CD, tokenised builds, and deterministic configuration promotion.
 I’ve migrated Murex configurations from Oracle to PostgreSQL to reduce cost and increase agility, decoupling database logic into Groovy/Java services where appropriate.
 I’ve implemented SWIFT LAU/HMAC signing in exchange workflows, integrated LDAP/Kerberos with RSA MFA via Murex SPIs, and tuned VaR and stress testing pipelines to align with Basel III/IV and FRTB requirements.